FAIRChemistry/pyThermoML/README.md

 **Authors:** Matthias Gueltig, Jan Range

-This project provides the first means to interact with the ThermoML format.
-The library is written in python.
-Please type the following commands to make pyThermoML run
+This project provides means to interact with the ThermoML format.
+The library is written in Python.
+Please type the following commands to make pyThermoML run.

 ```
 git https://github.com/FAIRChemistry/pyThermoML.git